Oregon jury: PacifiCorp must pay punitive damages for fires, plus award that could reach billions

 Further, Dixon said, the utility could face bankruptcy if punitive damages exceed its net worth of $10.7 billion.

-Cody Berne, an attorney for the plaintiffs, told the jury such damages would be the only way to hold the company accountable.
+The plaintiffs’ attorney told the jury such damages would be the only way to hold the company accountable.

 “This should’ve never happened,” Berne said.
 “The way to make sure it never happens again is to speak to them in the language that they know.
 And it’s the language of money.”